Textualize/textual/README.md

 # Textual

 Build cross-platform user interfaces with a simple Python API.

-Run your apps in the **terminal** or a **web browser**.
+Run your apps in the terminal *or* a web browser.

 ## Widgets

-Textual's library of builtin [widgets](https://textual.textualize.io/widget_gallery/) covers everything from buttons, tree controls, data tables, inputs, text areas, and more…
+Textual's library of [widgets](https://textual.textualize.io/widget_gallery/) covers everything from buttons, tree controls, data tables, inputs, text areas, and more…

+Textual's flexible [layout](https://textual.textualize.io/how-to/design-a-layout/) system, you can build apps as easily as you can CLIs.

 Predefined themes means that your apps will look good out of the box.

 <table>